henrichsen/CEEN_514/readme.txt

 picture in creating web apps.
 I also feel by learning this process I will be better able to understand and communicate better with people with a strong computer science background.

+Some notes on our project:

+Jeff scheduled a meeting with Dr. Franke to get his input of what geoprocessing calculations he wanted, but due to an emergancy, Dr. Franke canceled last minute.
+We are currently leaning on greating a density map that will recalculate each time new data is added.

 Hart Henrichsen